Creating multiple pieces of content from one inspiration

 Don’t be afraid to step out of your comfort zone, tap into what you’re feeling, and be as descriptive as possible.
 Try asking yourself these questions:

-What about this (insert inspirational moment) captures my attention?
+• What about this (insert inspirational moment) captures my attention?

-How does it make me feel?
+• How does it make me feel?

-What does it make me think about in life and business?
+• What does it make me think about in life and business?

-What recent business experience have I had that might relate?
+• What recent business experience have I had that might relate?

-Write big and unencumbered … you will go back and edit later!
 Now that you have your story written, it’s time to hone it into a blog post.

 Step 1: The blog post

-A blog post is the big picture of your idea.
-It gives readers a chance to do a deep dive into whatever subject you’re writing about.
-Blog post lengths depend a bit on the subject matter, who your audience is, and what channels you are promoting on.
+Blog post lengths depend a bit on the subject matter, your target audience, and what channels you are promoting on.
 One school of thought is your blog should be as long as it needs to be.
 (This is my preferred method of writing.)
 There are two primary versions:

 Long-form → At least 1,200 words.
-Examples may be a more technical topic (think a medical breakthrough, a new piece of manufacturing equipment, or a governmental ruling) that may lend itself to a long form.
+Examples may be a more technical topic (think medical breakthrough, a new piece of manufacturing equipment, or a governmental ruling) that may lend itself to a long form.

 Short-form → Less than 1,000 words.
-Perhaps a more conversational post (like this one for instance) or promotional piece is better suited as a short-form post.
+Perhaps a more conversational post (like this one, for instance) or promotional piece is better suited as a short-form post.

 !!Caution!!
 Try not to go under 500 words.
 These types of blog posts are called “snackables” and don’t generally get as much engagement.